vdclab/gene_presence_abscence/Readme.md

 Snakemake and Snakedeploy are best installed via the [Mamba package manager](https://github.com/mamba-org/mamba) (a drop-in replacement for conda).
 If you have neither Conda nor Mamba, it can be installed via [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
 For other options see [here](https://github.com/mamba-org/mamba).

-**NB: Make sure that conda/mamba is properly configure in your PATH**

 To install Mamba by conda, run

 ```shell